LoayAbassi/alx-higher_level_programming/0x10-python-network_0/README.md

 -H "headerVar : value" // sets http header to specific value (before each new var)

+-o /dev/null // discards the body of the curl command -w "%{http_code}\n" // tells the curl to write only the status code followed by newline

 ======= HTTP ================================================================
 default port number is 80 // it depends on the protocol used (afp = 548)